Golden Handcuffs: When Your Salary Is a Cage

 What Are Golden Handcuffs?

-Sarah, 36, sits at her sleek, glass desk, eyes flickering between columns of numbers on her laptop screen.
+Rina, 36, sits at her sleek, glass desk, eyes flickering between columns of numbers on her laptop screen.
 It’s the twelfth time this year she’s run the same spreadsheet, modeling her “escape” from private equity—her current world as a VP.
 But the math never quite aligns.
 The vesting schedule on her stock options, the looming carry she’s been promised, the hefty mortgage on their suburban home, the private school tuition bills for her two kids—all the numbers conspire to tighten the cage around her life.
 She’s caught in what’s commonly called “golden handcuffs.”

 This is the paradox I see most often in my practice: women who’ve built extraordinary external lives and feel a hollowness they can’t explain.
 If this resonates, you’re not alone — it’s one of the most common presentations among driven women who have everything and feel nothing.

-In my practice, I see Sarah’s story play out again and again.
+In my practice, I see Rina’s story play out again and again.
 These golden handcuffs aren’t just a metaphor—they’re a psychological and neurobiological reality for many driven women.
 They represent the paradox of success: the very salary and benefits that should feel like freedom instead act as invisible chains, binding you to a life that no longer fits or feels safe.

 Many driven women I work with didn’t experience overt abuse — they experienced something subtler and, in some ways, harder to name: childhood emotional neglect, the absence of attunement that teaches a child her emotions don’t matter.

 On one hand, you have the external rewards—money, status, security, lifestyle—that your nervous system interprets as safety signals.
-On the other hand, your internal experience might be one of chronic stress, exhaustion, or even physical symptoms like hair loss, as in Sarah’s case.
+On the other hand, your internal experience might be one of chronic stress, exhaustion, or even physical symptoms like hair loss, as in Rina’s case.
 Both are true simultaneously.
 Your brain’s limbic system, wired to seek safety and predictability, is caught in a feedback loop: the financial security soothes your system, but the relentless pressure and emotional dissonance trigger your stress response.
 It’s a classic example of what relational trauma theory calls “ambivalence in attachment.”
 You’re attached to the security these golden handcuffs provide, even as they injure your sense of self.

 This isn’t ordinary fatigue.
 It’s executive burnout — the specific kind of depletion that occurs when a driven woman has been running on adrenaline and achievement for so long that her nervous system has begun to shut down its capacity for pleasure, rest, and connection.